Diffusion-Based Audio Inpainting: A DIFFUSION MODEL FOR AUDIO INPAINTING

 However, the above conditioning method does not ensure data consistency with the observed samples.
 When the observed samples $\bm{y}$ are noiseless and reliable, as we assume in this work, the preferred solution is to keep them unchanged in the final output.
 A straightforward way to avoid changing the existing samples is replacing the reliable samples from the intermediate estimates $\bm{\hat{x}}_0$ using the inpainting mask.
 To keep the observed samples, the following data consistency step at each sampling iteration can be applied:

-Although some studies have proved the data consistency step suboptimal \cite{chung2022improving, chung2022diffusion}, other works rely solely on data consistency as a method to condition the diffusion model to solve inverse problems \cite{song2020score, lugmayr2022repaint}.
-Such operation can be problematic if noise is present in the measurement as the sample may easily fall off the data manifold and end up in the wrong solution \cite{chung2022diffusion}.
-In the case of audio inpainting, we attribute this issue to the appearance of perceptible discontinuities at the edges of the reconstructed gap.
-In order to mitigate this effect, we choose to apply a smoothed version of the mask $\textbf{m}$ for the data consistency step of Eq.~\eqref{consistencystep}, which we implement by fading 1\;ms of the reliable signal on the edges of each gap with a raised cosine function.
+Although some studies have proved the data consistency step suboptimal \cite{chung2022diffusion, chung2022improving}, others rely solely on data consistency as a method to condition the diffusion model to solve inverse problems \cite{song2020score, lugmayr2022repaint}.
+We observe that applying data consistency steps usually produces discontinuity effects at the boundaries of the mask.
+To mitigate this effect, we apply a smoothed version of the mask $\textbf{m}$ for the data consistency step of Eq.~\eqref{consistencystep}, which is implemented by fading 1\,ms of the reliable signal at the edges of each gap with a raised cosine function.